alahirajeffrey/afripay-express-BE/user/README.md

 Afripay express is a fintech application that enables users to initiate cross-border money transfers across african countries with ease.
 The app should offer real-time exchange rate information, low transaction fees, and quick delivery of funds.

-## User FLow

-- User signs up with mobile number and requests mobile verification.
-- User completes account information if mobile verification is successful.
-- User requests for BVN verification.
-- A Wallet and virtual account is created upon BVN verification.
-- User funds his/her account by bank transfer.
-- User can create a virtual card.
-- User can make transfers, purchase airtimes etc.

 ## Requirements

 - [Nodejs](https://nodejs.org/en/) is a JavaScript runtime built on Chrome's V8 JavaScript engine.